- Good update to geometry

 - Best mountain bikes you can buy for under £2,000

-I rode the bike with the flip-chip in high and low, opting to keep it in low most of the time.
-My local riding is still quite a bit of winch and plummet, up and down forest singletrack and as the bike pedals so well I chose to ride the bike in the position which provided the slackest head angle and lowest bottom bracket point.
 In the low position on this S3 the Stumpjumper gets a reach of 450mm, a head angle of 65 degrees, an effective seat tube angle of 76 degrees and an effective top tube of 605mm.
-This all adds up to a quietly confident bike that is more stable than its 30lbs (with pedals and a tyre change) will belie.
+This all adds up to a quietly confident bike that is more stable than its 30lb weight (with pedals and a tyre change) implies.

-Given the short seat tube, the bike could also be adorned with a longer dropper post, I reckon I could fit a 170mm post in here but it won’t be the same for all riders so it looks like Specialized have erred on the safe side here in fitting a 150mm drop to the S3's.
-Everything else though is pretty neat, it's surprising how much better the Performance Elite 34 fork with its GRIP 2 damper is in comparison to the Rhythm fork found on the Comp models.
-It offers bags more support mid travel and is a worthy upgrade if you can afford this pricier bike.
+Given the short seat tube, the bike could also be adorned with a longer dropper post.
+I reckon I could fit the 170mm post of the S4/S5 sizes in here, but it won’t be the same for all riders so it looks as if Specialized erred on the safe side with a 150mm drop.

 Add comment